kibs-tech/kibs-tech.github.io/landing/access-cloud.md

 ## Special offer

 <div class="alert alert-success" role="alert">
 I'm currently offering a free detailed consultation.
 Let me look at your MS Access database application and I'll show you how to open it up to web and mobile.
-This is a real opportunity for a business to move into the cloud at a big discount <i class="fas fa-heart" ></i>
+This is a real opportunity for a business to move into the cloud at a discount <i class="fas fa-heart" ></i>
 </div>

 ## Further reading